declanbarr/Iris-Data-Set-Project/README.md

 The data set contains two clusters.
 One cluster contains Iris setosa and the other contains Iris virginica and Iris versicolor.[1]
 ![alt text](https://github.com/declanbarr/Iris-Data-Set-Project/blob/master/Ldaseparation.png)[5]

-(needs to be rewritten)
-Linear discriminant analysis is a method for maximising the separability of known categories.
+Linear discriminant analysis (LDA) is a method for maximising the separability of known categories.
 In LDA information from two variables are combined into a single axis in a way that maximizes the separation of the two categories, see pic above.
 The new axis is created according to two critera which are considered simultaneously:
 1. Maximize the distance between means (mu)
 2. Minimize the variation (s^2) within each category